 Heading into the final game of the 1994 college football regular season, the Florida State Seminoles and Florida Gators were rolling.
 Both teams boasted a 9-1 record, a top-10 ranking, and were positioned to potentially face the undefeated Nebraska Cornhuskers for the 1994 National Championship.
 All signs pointed to another in-state classic until the Gators blew the doors off the Seminoles.

 Steve Spurrier’s Florida team jumped out to a 21-point halftime lead and had scored 31 unanswered points as the game entered the fourth quarter.
 Quarterback Danny Wuerffel accounted for all four touchdowns as thousands of FSU football fans scrambled towards the exits.
-Just when it seemed like the game was over, Bobby Bowden’s Seminoles came to life and mounted one of the greatest comebacks in sports history.
+Just when it seemed like the game was over, head coach Bobby Bowden’s Seminoles came to life and mounted one of the greatest comebacks in sports history.
 Today, it’s simply remembered as “The Choke at Doak.”

 Led by quarterback Danny Kanell, Florida State came out in the second half determined not to go down without a fight in at home inside Doak Campbell Stadium.